Fumie Suguri

 Fumie Suguri (村主 章枝, Suguri Fumie) is a Japanese former competitive figure skater.
 She is a three-time World medalist, a three-time Four Continents champion, the 2003 Grand Prix Final champion, and a five-time Japanese national champion.

 Personal life

 Suguri was born in Chiba, Chiba, Japan.
-Her younger sister, Chika, is also a figure skater.
+Her younger sister, Chika, is also a former competitive figure skater.
 Their father was a pilot for JAL and due to his job, the family moved to Anchorage, Alaska when Suguri was three.
 She is bilingual in Japanese and English.

-Suguri graduated from Waseda University.
-She has a degree in social sciences.
+Suguri graduated from Waseda University, after finishing school life of Seisen Junior and Senior high school, and has a degree in social sciences.

-In November 2014, Suguri came out as bisexual.
+In November 2014, Suguri was believed to have came out as bisexual.
+However, in October 2022, Kaitlyn Weaver communicated on Twitter that Suguri is not in fact bisexual, but supported the LGBT community.
+Suguri's coming out was reported in error.

 Career

 Suguri began skating at age 5 in Alaska.
 When she returned to Japan, she began formal training under coach Nobuo Sato, a ten-time Japanese national champion.

 In 1994, while visiting the practice rink for the 1994 World Championships, Suguri was taught the triple Lutz jump by Michelle Kwan, who was competing in the event.